gaehlerm/SoftwareEngineering/README.md

 ## XML

 The eXtensible Markup Language (XML) is very similar to json.
 It’s a bit older than json and it doesn’t support arrays as nicely as json.
 Otherwise there are only minor differences between the two formats.
 One thing people might miss in json is the possibility to add comments.
 On the other hand, json is generally considered to be more easily readable.
-Other than that, there are only minor diffirences like the XML supporting comments and namespaces.
+Other than that, there are only minor differences like the XML supporting comments and namespaces.

 Generally I prefer json over XML.
 If I have to read out an XML file, I use tools that convert the data structure into the json object and work with it the way I’m used to.
 Like this I don't have to learn something new.